Frisby-Termux/Frisby-Termux/README.md

 [![ProfileViews](https://komarev.com/ghpvc/?username=bfrisbyh92&color=red&style=flat)](https://komarev.com/ghpvc/?username=bfrisbyh92&style=plastic)

 :wave: Hello!
 I'm Brendan.
 This is my profile for misc things.
-Right now I'm using it for mobile hacking and pen testing on Un rooted Androids using nethunter.
-Always nice to have an extra account to login.
+Right now I'm using it for mobile hacking and pen testing on my unrooted android.

+I plan to use this profile for materials I'd like to hold on to, but maybe don't want in my professional portfolio.
+Things that are not career related but rather me personally interested and cannot get enough of certain topics.
+I plan to start a Youtube channel soon, to put all the tools I come across on display for other people.
+I see other guys on Youtube doing well, and I see the topics I get into by myself daily, and would love to share these experiences with the world, hopefully making other people better with free education.
+I believe that I have a truly unlimited amount of content I could create because my curiousity stays active 247/365, I cannot help it, I'm weird, thanks I know...

+Always willing to connect, please follow, fork, star, message, or reach out I'm always open.